D.C. Five: Investigation

 On December 11, 2009, the FBI questioned the five men separately, as it wanted them to return to the U.S., but was uncertain as to whether they would be deported.
 The five were not immediately charged under Pakistani law, and it was not known what charges they may face in the U.S. The minister of law in Punjab, Rana Sanaullah, said that the Pakistani government was interested in determining the group's affiliations before it handed them over to U.S. officials and the Interior Minister of Pakistan, Rehman Malik, wanted them cleared of any crimes in Pakistan before any extradition.
 The police confiscated the men's computers, cellphones, and an iPod.

 As of December 14, the High Court of Lahore was awaiting further information in the case before it ruled on the issue of the extradition of the five men, which the U.S. had not yet sought.
 Police involved in the case said that the men had been in contact with militant groups since August 2009 and had offered to assist those groups in attacks.

 Police initially accused two men of having contacts in al-Qaeda, a charge that they denied.
-According to a lawyer for the defense, Hassan Dastgir Katchela, the prosectors' case is based upon an alleged e-mail from an al-Qaeda operative to the men.
+According to a lawyer for the defense, Hassan Dastgir Katchela, the prosecutors' case is based upon an alleged e-mail from an al-Qaeda operative to the men.
 The five men deny any such E-mail exists.
 An advocate, Ameer Abdullah Rokri, of the group said they had no plans to seek training in terrorist tactics and that they intended to go to Afghanistan to work with refugees there.
 As of 4 January 2010, Pakistani authorities had made a number of allegations against the men, most notably of attempting to engage in terrorism, and police were planning to seek life sentences.
 The five may be charged "waging war against Pakistan" and "planning terrorist attacks in the country."